PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 ## Adaptation to Right-to-Left languages

-This section appears if i have language who support RTL on my store \(like Arabic or Hebrew\) even if it’s not the language selected.
+This section appears if I have RTL languages on my store, like Arabic or Hebrew, even if they are not the default language selected.

 You can select a theme and generate a RTL stylesheet.